 Magnesium (Multiple Forms)

-An essential mineral involved in 300+ enzymatic reactions, crucial for sleep, stress, muscle function, and cognitive health.
+Supports 300+ enzymatic reactions — critical for sleep, stress response, muscle function, and cognitive health.

 Magnesium is one of the most important minerals in the body, yet deficiency is extremely common.
 Different forms target different benefits: glycinate for sleep and anxiety, L-threonate for cognition, malate for energy, and citrate for general use.
 Most people benefit from 200-400mg daily.